Motion#

 play sound [sensing v] ▶

-The landing? block returns a Boolean indicating whether the drone is in the process of landing.
+The landing Boolean block reports whether the drone is in the process of landing.

 • True — The drone is currently in the process of landing.